Information for Voters

 The Voters List is the official list of people eligible to vote in Ontario's provincial and municipal elections.

 As of January 1, 2024, the Municipal Property Assessment Corporation (MPAC) no longer collects voter information for municipal elections.
-However, MPAC still collect school support information.
+However, MPAC still collects school support information.

 Property owners in Ontario must designate which school system they support, even if they do not have children or if their children do not currently attend school.
 This designation appears on your Property Assessment Notice.